 Throw out the old-school rules that say you have to wear certain fabrics depending on the time of year you're getting married.
 It's completely okay to choose a strapless dress rather than one with long sleeves or silk charmeuse rather than double-faced satin as long as it works for your wedding style and your bridesmaids are comfortable with it.
 Plus, you'll probably have the heat on in an indoor venue, so they'll appreciate being dressed in something a little lighter (especially when the dancing starts up!).

 ...But Don't Allow Them to Freeze!

-Remember, though, you can't be overly picky about what they wear when your bridesmaids are outdoors (which they will be, even if it's just to dash from the limo to the church).
-If you've opted for glitzy heels that would be hazardous in snow (let alone ice), be okay with them toting along sneakers or boots to get from one place to the next.
+Remember, though, you can't be overly picky about what they wear when your bridesmaids are outdoors (which they will be, even if it's just to dash from the car to the ceremony venue).
+If you've opted for glitzy heels that could be hazardous in snow or ice, be okay with them toting along sneakers or boots to get from one place to the next.
 And obviously, coats are a must—in most parts of the country, it'll take more than a pashmina to ward off the winter chill.

 Do Create a Cozy Reception...

 There are plenty of ways to make your reception an inviting space.
 With the sun setting early, candles will create a romantic glow right from the start of your party.
 To add ambience, consider bringing in lush, soft textures.
 Think: velvet ribbon tied around each napkin or chenille pillows and throws in a lounge area.